imitelis/Full_Stack_Open_Exercises/part2/README.md

 ### 2.1: Course information, step6

 Let's finish the code for rendering course contents from exercises 1.1 - 1.5.
 You can start with the code from the model answers.
-The model answers for Part 1 can be found by going to the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen), clicking on <em>my submissions</em> at the top, and in the row corresponding to Part 1 under the <em>solutions</em> column clicking on <em>show</em>.
+The model answers for Part 1 can be found by going to the [submissions system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen), clicking on <em>my submissions</em> at the top, and in the row corresponding to Part 1 under the <em>solutions</em> column clicking on <em>show</em>.
 To see the solution to the course info exercise, click on `index.js` under <em>kurssitiedot</em> ("kurssitiedot" means "course info").

 **Note that if you copy a project from one place to another, you might have to delete the <em>node_modules</em> directory and install the dependencies again with the command `npm install` before you can start the application.**